9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 4/Terms/Python.md

 [[Python]] - Security professionals can use Python to perform tasks that are repetitive and time-consuming and that require a high level of detail and accuracy.

+[[Python]] is a general purpose programming language that is commonly used for scripting and automation, as well as to develop a wide variety of applications.
+Python is compatible with most operating systems, including Windows, Linux, and Mac OS, and is updated every few years.
+Python can also run on a variety of machines, such as servers, workstations, PCs, mobile devices, IoT, and more.

+[[Python]] is widely used in the IT field, including IT support, system administration, web development, machine learning, data analytics, and more.
+Python can be used to calculate statistics, run your e-commerce site, process images, interact with web services, and do a whole host of other tasks.
+Python instructions resemble the English language, which is what makes it easier to learn and understand when compared to other programming languages.